capyfile/capyfile/README.md

 ## Development

+Capyfile is an open source project so everyone is welcomed to contribute.

+### How to create a new operation

+There are few things you need to remember:
+* Operation should return error only if it is a critical error that does not allow the operation to function properly.
+For example, incorrect configuration, missing dependencies, etc.
+* The processable files should not disappear unless you remove the file associated with it.
+Use `pf.ReplaceFile()` method if the file was modified by the operation.
+This way Capyfile can track this change and do proper cleanup if necessary.

+### How to run the development environment

 What we have so far is a basic dev environment running on Docker.

 For the development purposes, we have a docker-compose file with all necessary dependencies